Justin Holl: Detroit Red Wings

-On July 1, 2023, Holl having left the Maple Leafs as a free agent was signed to a three-year, $10.4 million contract with the Detroit Red Wings.
+On July 1, 2023, Holl left the Maple Leafs as a free agent and was signed to a three-year, $10.4 million contract with the Detroit Red Wings.

+St. Louis Blues

+On March 6, 2026, Holl was acquired by the St. Louis Blues in a trade-deadline deal with the Red Wings, alongside Dmitri Buchelnikov, a 2026 first-round pick, and a 2026 third-round pick, in exchange for Justin Faulk.

+Washington Capitals

+After a brief tenure with the Blues organization, Holl left as a free agent and was signed to a one-year, $900,000 contract with the Washington Capitals for the on July 1, 2026.

 Personal life

+Holl proposed to his longtime partner, Audrey Erickson, in August 2019.
+They married in August 2019.
+They had a son in January 2025.

-His father Jerry is an author who published a book detailing his bike ride from Alaska to Mexico.
+His father Jerry is an author, notably of a book detailing his bike ride from Alaska to Mexico.

-Holl’s cousin Mike Erickson also played hockey for the University of Minnesota and was drafted 72nd overall by the Minnesota Wild in the 2002 NHL Entry Draft.
-He married his fiancé Audrey in August 2019.
+Holl's cousin, Mike Erickson, also played hockey for the University of Minnesota and was drafted 72nd overall by the Minnesota Wild in the 2002 NHL entry draft.